nicholasverdugo/Obsidian/ZCom MQTT REST Mapping Doc.md

 | power                     |                  |
 | time_stamp                |                  |

-Convert JSON to string, and get byte array of the string in order to add to MQTT message.
+Convert JSON to string (if not already encoded as one), and get byte array of the string in order to add to MQTT message.
 Format MQTT as usual and send.

 ## Considerations
 - Must be UTF-8 charset when mapping to byte array
-- Python includes a json library that can be leveraged to encode and decode messages from APs and to broker
 - Need to decide MQTT QoS level (likely 1?)
+- Potential for creation of aliases for needed information to reduce data load
+- Will the client be subscribing to Cerebro?
+Likely not,